MokarbeenAnsari/datascientist-cheat-sheet/JupyterNotebook.md

     jupyter notebook

 This command starts the Jupyter Notebook server and should automatically open the server's dashboard in your default web browser.

+### How to delete/remove Conda environment?

+To delete a Conda environment, use the `conda remove` command followed by the `--name` flag and the name of the environment you want to remove.
+Here's an example:

+    conda remove --name myenv --all

+This command will remove the environment named myenv and all its packages.

+Alternatively, you can use the conda env remove command followed by the --name flag and the name of the environment.
+Here's an example:

+    conda env remove --name myenv

+This command will also remove the environment named myenv, including its packages.